-Oxford United's Chairman, Sumrith 'Tiger' Thanakarnjanasuth, wrote the following notes for tonight's Sky Bet League One game against Shrewsbury Town:
+Oxford United Chairman Sumrith 'Tiger' Thanakarnjanasuth wrote the following notes for the programme for Tuesday night's Sky Bet League One game against Shrewsbury Town:

 Thank you for coming along tonight to see us take on Shrewsbury and hopefully we can make up this evening for the disappointment of losing to Plymouth on Saturday.